Semantic Residual Prompts for Continual Learning: Introduction

-Our secondary contribution regards the mechanism introduced to prompt the pre-trained ViT.
-We indeed propose an \textit{additive residual} mechanism to adapt the MLPs of a Transformer.
-While most methods~\cite{wang2022dualprompt,smith2023coda} \textit{concatenate} the learned prompts to the arguments of the multi-head self-attention (MSA) layer (\cref{sec:related}), our second-level prompts are used as \textit{semantic residuals} which are {\em added} before the MLP layer input.
-While there is no guarantee that a pre-trained and frozen MSA layer will take into account all the prompt tokens, our additive mechanism forces the Transformer embeddings to include CLIP-derived semantics.
+Our secondary contribution involves a novel mechanism to prompt the pre-trained ViT, utilizing an \textit{additive residual} technique to adapt it.
+While most methods~\cite{wang2022dualprompt,smith2023coda} \textit{concatenate} the learned prompts to the arguments of the Multi-head Self-Attention (MSA) layer (see \cref{sec:related}), our second-level prompts are used as \textit{semantic residuals} which are {\em added} before the MLP layer input.
+While there is no guarantee that a pre-trained and frozen MSA layer will take into account all the prompt tokens, our additive mechanism forces the ViT embeddings to include CLIP-derived semantics.

-Finally, inspired by Slow Learner with Classifier Alignment (SLCA)~\cite{zhang2023slca}~\cite{zhang2023slca}, where first- and second- order feature statistics are used to generate synthetic samples of past tasks (\cref{sec:related}), we adopt a similar generative replay method in both stages of our approach.
-However, differently from SLCA, we use a Mixture of Gaussians (MoGs) to model the \textit{multi-modal distribution} of each class, leading to a more effective generation process.
+Finally, inspired by SLCA~\cite{zhang2023slca}, where first- and second-order feature statistics are used to generate synthetic samples of past tasks, we adopt a generative replay method in both stages of our approach.
+However, differently from SLCA, we use a Mixture of Gaussians (MoGs) to model the \textit{multimodal distribution} of each class, leading to a more effective generation process.